MissingMaps/partners/app/_partner/atlassian.md

   - atlassianemea

 tm-projects:
-  - id: 14576
+  - id: 14715
     desc: "GREAT FOR NEW MAPPERS!
 This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
-  - id: 14715
+  - id: 14753
     desc: "GREAT FOR NEW MAPPERS!
 This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 13867
     desc: "FOR EXPERIENCED MAPPERS: This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."